-Note that the responses do not go back to the referees but are considered by the assessment panel only.
-Applicants should bear this in mind when writing their responses.

-Also please note that panellists will consider full proposals, referee reports and all applicant responses together when coming up with their final grades.

-Referees are not involved in the final funding decision.
+- The responses do not go back to the referees but are considered by the assessment panel only.
+Applicants should bear this in mind when writing their responses. - Panellists will consider full proposals, referee reports and all applicant responses together when coming up with their final grades. - Referees are not involved in the final funding decision.